Gruzzly-bear/Internship-Prosper-IT-Consulting/README.md

 - To help an assist other developers with their projects.
 - Look into problems I don't initially know and figure out how to solve them efficiently.
 - Work with a team of other developers.
-  - Share ideas and constructive criticism effectively.
+  - Share ideas and constructive criticism effectively and efficiantly.
+Learning off of eachother's experiences and knowledge.
   - Work in tandem with other developers to insure that everything goes smoothly.

 ## Contact and links